PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-11 09:31:51
+Last updated: 2024-04-11 09:32:27
-Random Quote: Most people are nothing but pawns on a chessboard led by an unknown hand - Noah
+Random Quote: If you love something, set it free.
+Unless it's a tiger. - Phil Dunphy